 Denver, CO 80204

-Summer activities: rafting/kayaking, sailing, cycling, camping, fishing, rock climbing, hiking, horseback riding, soccer, lacrosse.
+Summer activities: rafting/kayaking, sailing, cycling, camping, fishing, rock climbing, hiking, horseback riding, soccer, lacrosse, golf, archery.
+Fall activities: canoeing, kayaking, river rafting, cycling, horse riding, camping, hiking, fishing; rock climbing, indoor pool practice sessions.
 Winter activities: Alpine skiing, cross-country skiing; ski biking; snowboarding; race teams; winter trips/camps, rock climbing, indoor kayaking, soccer, lacrosse.

 Ski for Light